Using WebVR with Windows Mixed Reality

 What is WebVR

 WebVR is an open specification that makes it possible to experience VR in your browser.
 If a website implements WebVR support and provides 3D content, it can display immersive content in the headset, with user consent.

 What is the difference between WebVR and browsing the web in VR

 WebVR is a technology that allows a website author to add VR functionality to a page.
 The WebVR API is used by a page to display 3D content (such as 360 degree video, or a 3D model, or a 3D game) to the entirety of your headset.
 Example: Viewing a 360 Video on cnn.com/vr.
 If a page supports WebVR, it will add a button or other UI element that you can click to enter VR.

 Browsing the web in VR means using the Edge browser while you are wearing your headset, as a 2D app slate within the Cliffhouse.

 Do all websites support WebVR

-No. Website authors must opt-in to use WebVR and further more may create sites that are optimized for specific browsers, headsets and controllers.
+No. Website authors must opt-in to use WebVR and furthermore they may create sites that are optimized for specific browsers, headsets, and controllers.
 For example, some WebVR content is optimized for mobile VR devices only.
 Also, keep in mind that web sites need to explicitly create and provide WebVR content.
 The number of sites that have some WebVR compatible content is growing every day.

 Can I use my Vive/Oculus etc to view WebVR content in Microsoft Edge

 No. You must use a Windows Mixed Reality headset to use WebVR in Edge.
 However, you may be able to access WebVR content in another browser; see the complete list of compatible devices and browsers at: WebVR.rocks.

 Where can I find the WebVR developer documentation